ibm-cloud-docs/vpc/nlb-create.md

 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**
 1. Click **New load balancer +** in the upper right of the page.
 1. In the order form, complete the following information:
-   * Type a unique name for your load balancer and select the VPC instance you created.
+   * Type a unique name for your load balancer and select a VPC.
    * Select a resource group.
 Use the default group, or select from the list (if defined for your account).
 Remember that you cannot change the resource group after the load balancer is created.
-   * Select the region, load balancer Network tile, and subnet where you want to deploy the load balancer.
+   * Select the **Network Load Balancer (NLB)** tile and the subnet where you want to deploy the load balancer.

+      Network load balancers are public load balancers.
+You cannot change the Type.
+      {: note}

    * Optionally, add tags.

 1. Click on **New Pool** and specify the following information to create back-end